tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > and thus a *new organization* that already makes possible a freer and more really unified life.
 (p.
 269)

-- **Liberty**
-- **Opposites and the Importance of Equilibrium**
-- **High Universal Morality**
-- **Purified Forms**
-> Religion became a limiting form, as the church, but shows its true content as it progressively frees itself from
-> its trappings in the course of human culture.
-> If art demonstrates that the mutual separation of forms increases their intrinsic value and produces a more perfect union,
-> we can also note with satisfaction that the separation of church and state, the separation of religion from learning or philosophy.
-> Liberated and restored to independence, everything more easily achieves profundity.
-(p.
-269)

 - **General/Best**
 - **Team Building**